Research projects in the College of Education include studies about:

 Our multidisciplinary approach to education reform incorporates expertise from:

-Alternative education for young Australians
+Featured research project – alternative education for young Australians

-The report, along with 8 in depth case studies, is the culmination of a 2 year national research project funded by the Ian Potter Foundation and supported by the Dusseldorp Foundation.
+The report, along with 8 in depth case studies, is the culmination of a 2-year national research project funded by the Ian Potter Foundation and supported by the Dusseldorp Foundation.

 Flexible learning programs have become a vital alternative for students who are at risk of not completing their education for a variety of complex reasons.
 The sector currently consists of more than 900 programs, having educated more than 70,000 marginalised young people.